DanCouper/strive_weather/README.md

 6. Regardless of how many users the application has, the application will make 24 API requests to Open Weather Map a day.

+- [x] Fixture for API response to request for forecast data.
 - [ ] Model for Weather
 - [ ] On application boot, make request to *forecast* API for each location.
 - [ ] Add cron functionality to rerun request at three hour intervals.